19hours/sg-statutes/Acts/Companies Act.md

 76B (9)

-Lodgment of notice of purchase or acquisition of non-redeemable preference shares
+Lodgment of notice of purchase or acquisition of preference shares

 $10